Back to YlG intro text

 and took a drink.

-On a few occasions during the first two-and-a-half years, the YLG did interact with (and tolerate) one or more presumed female Lesser Black-backed Gulls (Figure 10k & 10L and Figures 13) .
-Generally, however, it has rarely tolerated close attendance by any other species.
+On a few occasions during the first two-and-a-half years (but not thereafter), the YLG did interact with (and tolerate) one or more presumed female Lesser Black-backed Gulls (Figures 19k & 19l and Figures 24).
+Generally, however, it has rarely tolerated close attendance by any potential competitor.

 Yellow-legged Gull with LBB Gull, Warks, May 2010